ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 :align: center
 ```

-While being healthy makes a person happy, eating sugar makes a person happy in a different way.
+(Naively) Being healthy and eating sugar makes a person happy in a different ways.
 Hence, removing sugar results in a broken connection and an unstable structure!
 The result is usually to restore stability by brining (more) sugar back!
 Even though this example is oversimplistic, it drives home the message connections playing an important role in driving our lives and why careful considerations of connections is necessary to make a positive change.

 If we want to make a change, it is recommended to start with something simple.
 The simple thing we shall do in this chapter is to build a way to make changes to an existing graph in a "good" way.
 By good, we mean that we do not end up with broken connections, and make precisely the changes that are intended.